Akiya Listings in English: Where to Find Them

 Instead of flying blind, you arrive in Japan with momentum already on your side.

-⚠️ Public English listings: Limited photos, usually no floor plans.
+⚠️ Public English listings: Limited to isolated properties.

-⚠️ Public English listings: Frequently outdated or already sold.
+⚠️ Public English listings: Little pricing or comparable market data.

 What This Means for International Buyers